openlilylib/scholarly/editorial-functions/README.md

 Editorial functions can be used to indicate certain critical changes made to musical scores.
-They can be applied concurrently with annotations, or *standalone* through hooks provided by the `scholarLY` library.
-Global changes, such as toggling all editorial changes on and off, affect all editorial functions the same (even if, for example, ..).
+They can be applied concurrently with annotations, or standalone through hooks provided by the `scholarLY` library.
+Global changes, such as the toggling of all editorial changes, will affect all editorial functions the same.

 ## Using Editorial Functions